 But parents often fall short when it comes to helping their children understand the more complex topic of building wealth for the long term through investing.

-The difference between a traditional and a Roth IRA for a child is the same as the difference between those two tax-advantaged retirement accounts for an adult.
+The difference between a traditional and Roth IRA for a child is the same as the difference between those two tax-advantaged retirement accounts for an adult.
 Traditional IRAs allow the account owners to make deposits up to a certain amount and then count that amount toward a tax deduction.
 Any withdrawals taken from a traditional IRA are subject to taxes.

 For Roth IRAs, the tax advantage comes later.
 When you make these deposits, the funds are already taxed as income.
-Then, when you withdraw those funds, you will not have to pay taxes on any gains your investments have made.
+Then, when you withdraw those funds, you will not have to pay taxes on any gains your investments made.
 Many minors, such as those who hold part-time or summer-only jobs, have annual incomes that fall below the taxable threshold.
 In such cases, contributions to a Roth IRA and distributions have the potential to be tax free.

 To open a traditional or Roth IRA for minors, you’ll need to open it in your child’s name and manage the account as a custodian.
 Then, when your child reaches the age of majority in your state, whether that’s 18 or 21, your child takes over the management of the IRA.